lipcseie/Data-Structures-and-Algorithms/README.md

 Although I've just begun, I'm excited to share my experiences and insights as I progress through the tutorial.
 Each commit here represents a step forward in my understanding, and I hope it will inspire and assist others who are on a similar path.

-## Disclaimer

-The content in this repository is for my educational purposes only, based on the tutorial provided by Engineer Spock.
-You can find the tutorial [here](https://www.udemy.com/course/algorithms-data-structures-csharp/?couponCode=LEADERSALE24B)

 ## What's Inside